knowmad411dev/MyBrain/Notes/12 Open Source Repositories to Watch in 2025.md

 ### [](https://dev.to/taipy/top-12-open-source-repositories-to-watch-in-2025-to-become-the-ultimate-developer-4979#2-composio-access-150-tools-in-just-one-line-of-code)2\.
 [Composio](https://dub.composio.dev/qJallgq) - Access +150 Tools in Just One Line of Code

-For those aiming to build AI applications, you know that it's a nightmare to accomplish complex [[Automation]].
-You have to pass with success the connection of external tools such as [[GitHub]], Jira, Notion, Discord... to your AI agent.
+For those aiming to build AI applications, you know that it's a nightmare to accomplish complex Automation.
+You have to pass with success the connection of external tools such as GitHub, Jira, Notion, Discord... to your AI agent.

 ➕ Composio makes it super easy to connect over 150 tools, from system tools to SaaS apps and applications with AI models to accomplish agentic automation.